Planning, Design, and Construction Team

-Gina Bleck earned a Bachelors in Architecture from the Boston Architectural College and an executive masters in leadership from GU’s McDonough School of Business in 2015.
-She has worked in the design and construction industry for nearly thirty years.
+Gina Bleck earned a Bachelor’s in Architecture from the Boston Architectural College and an executive master’s in leadership from GU’s McDonough School of Business in 2015.
+She has worked in the project administration industry for nearly thirty years.
 Her internship began in architectural firms, although she comes from a family of electricians.
 Institutional work has been her passion, leading her to roles in owner enterprises beginning in 1999 at Rutgers University.
-She joined Georgetown University’s Planning & Facilities Management team in 2009 and serves as the Architect for the University, overseeing a staff of design and construction professionals as well as the aesthetics of the university’s built environment.
+She joined Georgetown University’s Planning & Facilities Management team in 2009 and serves as the Asst.
+VP for Design & Construction, overseeing a staff of project administration professionals as well as the aesthetics of the university’s built environment.

 Contact: firstname.lastname@example.org | (202) 687-3219